 It can improve xerostomia or dry mouth by stimulating the production of saliva.
 The production of saliva also reduces the harmful bacteria in the mouth.
 Malic acid is an indirect oral detox.
 This is one reason it is used in toothpaste and mouthwashes.

 It is also an effective metal chelator, which means it can bind to the toxic metals accumulated in the liver and deactivate them.
-Malic acid is also known for crumbling gallstones, enabling them to pass smoothly.
+It is also known for crumbling gallstones, enabling them to pass smoothly.

 Thusly, the gallbladder increases bile production and flow.
 This lowers the amount of cholesterol and fat in the liver and helps reverse fatty liver disease.

-Though there is less research on this, some suggest that malic acid can fight gout due to its anti-inflammatory properties.
+Though there is less research on this, some suggest that it can fight gout due to its anti-inflammatory properties.